mirakc/mirakc/README.md

 * `CS` and `SKY` channel types are not tested at all
   * In addition, no pay-TV channels are tested because I have no subscription for pay-TV
-* A tuner can be used by a single user exclusively
-  * Mirakurun allows to share a tuner with multiple users and deliver TS packets to the users concurrently
-* Reading TS packets from a tuner blocks a thread
-  * That is the reason why the `server.workers` configuration must be greater than the total number of tuners
 * mirakc doesn't work with BonDriver_Mirakurun at this moment
   * See the issue #4 for details